itsvivekghosh/loan_management_system/README.md

 ### Created a Loan Management System as per requirements.

+***Note: I have used Windows-10 x64 system (I do not have Linux machine), some steps may vary, so, I attached the setup documentations that I followed during dev.***

 ## Creating the virtual environment

 Clone this project and create a Virtual Environment & activate the venv in the project location.